daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 sudo su -c psql postgres
 ```

-From a succesful install, the above should yield the prompt to change to what is shown below:
+From a successful install, the above should yield the prompt to change to what is shown below:
 ```
 psql (12.3 (Ubuntu 12.3-1.pgdg18.04+1))
 Type "help" for help.